About | Guidelines | Destinies | Characters

 • If helping another Character or rerolling their own die, give the Luck to the game master

-• Add a reasonable Narrative Detail to the scene
+• Add a reasonable Aspect to the scene

 • Give the Luck to the game master or most negatively affected Character